Burnout Is All about the Workplace Not the Employee

 According to the World Health Organization, over 264 million people suffer from depression and anxiety worldwide .
 While their studies have found that unemployment is an understandable risk factor for poor mental health, negative working environments can lead to employees developing mental health problems, or pre-existing problems becoming more severe.

 A 2018 Gallup poll found that the top five reasons people suffer burnout in the workplace are caused by the workplace , and not by the individual themselves as many employers still wrongfully believe.
-With unfair treatment at work being the top cause of burnout, followed closely by an unmanageable workload, lack of clarity, lack of support, and unreasonable time pressure, it's clear that company culture is the biggest influence on the development of burnout.
+With unfair treatment at work being the top cause of burnout, followed closely by unmanageable job demands, lack of clarity, lack of support, and emotional and physical exhaustion, it's clear that organizational culture is the biggest influence on the development of burnout at work.

 Understanding Satisfaction and Dissatisfaction